alttch/eva3/doc/uc/uc_api.rst

 -------

-UDP API enables to call API action and update functions by sending a simple UDP packets.
+UDP API enables to call API action and update functions by sending a simple UDP packet.

-As there is no feedback in UDP, it is not recommended to use UDP API in cases where reliability is cricial, but its usability for programmable microcontrollers sometimes takes advantage.
+As there is no feedback in UDP, it is not recommended to use UDP API in cases where reliability is critical, but its usability for programmable microcontrollers sometimes takes advantage.

 To update the status of the item send the following UDP packet to API port: